 I used this version here

-The base recipe for Three Ingredient Fruit Cake
+Three Ingredient Fruit Cake

 For a cake with so little in it, this is remarkably tasty.
 It is a solid, Christmas cake like texture, veering towards bread pudding.
 I really liked it.
 A piece was good on its own, and super scrummy spread with a generous amount of cold, salted butter.
 It would probably be lovely fried in a bit of butter too, and maybe served with custard, cream or ice cream.